 Kevin P. Kennedy, Chair of the Firm’s Builder/Developer practice group, concentrates his practice in the representation of home builders and land developers, both residential and commercial, with a particular emphasis in real estate contract, land use, administrative and construction litigation and trials.
 Kevin represents many national and regional home builders, both as outside general counsel and as litigation and dispute resolution/avoidance counsel.
 While keeping an active trial and litigation practice (with many “wins” in large, complex cases to his credit; see Results), Kevin is also conversant in real estate transactions, land use entitlements and municipal law in all local jurisdictions and actively consults with many of the firm’s clients concerning real estate transactions, entitlements and contract documentation, with a particular view toward cost-effective deal point enforcement and litigation avoidance.
 Widely known for his legal scholarship and tenacity, Mr. Kennedy’s clients also appreciate his negotiation prowess and problem solving approach, which helps leverage cost-effective dispute resolution for his clients, tapping his knowledge of deals to craft whatever restructure or complex settlement documentation is needed to shrink and eliminate disputes, often in their infancy.
-Kevin has also sat on the Firm’s 9-partner board of directors for many years and remains active in all respects of law firm management.

 His clients appreciate Kevin’s knowledge of their business, business acumen and proactive problem solving approach, including updates to boilerplate consumer and commercial contracts (including homebuilder outsale documents, HOA and condominium documents) to lawfully include dispositive defenses to foreseeable claims, potentially devolving from those transactions.
 Kevin’s solution repertoire also includes in-kind remediation compromise agreements of disputed construction claims that not only eliminate those claims, but also allow his clients to utilize their more culpable/cooperative subcontractors and suppliers to perform the work (for free – win/win).
 For this, Kevin has developed result-tested documents that effectively avoid post-work disputes, while saving his clients the distasteful alternative of cutting a check.